Mieszko III of Poland: Third conflict and exile of Władysław II

 The war erupted again in early 1146.
-This time, Władysław could not count on his Kievan allies, because they were busy with their own issues; in fact the high duke had sent some of his forces, led by his eldest son Bolesław, to support Great Prince Vsevolod.
+This time, Władysław could not count on his Kievan allies, because they were busy with their own issues; in fact, the high duke had sent some of his forces, led by his eldest son Bolesław, to support Great Prince Vsevolod.
 Władysław's plight had made him swear allegiance to King Conrad III of Germany, half-brother of his wife Agnes.
 Nevertheless, Władysław was confident of his victory and it initially seemed that success was on his side, as Bolesław IV and Mieszko III, fearing clashes in an open field, escaped to Poznań.
-At this time the disaster to the high duke began.
+At this time, the disaster to the high duke began.

 Władysław's cause lost support when he was excommunicated by Archbishop Jacob of Gniezno for his behavior against Piotr Włostowic.
 He also faced rebellion by his own subjects, who were against his tyrannical rule.
-The defeat of Władysław was total; by May 1146 all Poland was in the hands of the junior dukes.
+The defeat of Władysław was total; by May 1146, all Poland was in the hands of the junior dukes.
 The former high duke and his family were forced to escape to save their lives, first to Bohemia and later to the Kaiserpfalz of Altenburg in Germany, under the protection of King Conrad III.

 Once they had consolidated their rule over Poland, Bolesław IV and Mieszko III made new decisions.
 Bolesław, as the elder brother, succeeded Władysław as high duke and ruler over Silesia.
-Mieszko, on the other hand, retained his Duchy of Greater Poland and was satisfied with his role his brother's ally.
+Mieszko, on the other hand, retained his Duchy of Greater Poland and was satisfied with his role as his brother's ally.
 Henry, the next-born, finally received his Duchy of Sandomierz.
 Only the youngest brother, Casimir II, remained without lands.

 Urged by his brother-in-law Władysław, King Conrad III of Germany attempted to restore the former high duke to the Polish throne.
-Eventually an agreement was reached under which King Conrad accepted the rule of Bolesław IV, and in return the new high duke had to pay a tribute to the German king.
+Eventually, an agreement was reached under which King Conrad accepted the rule of Bolesław IV, and in return the new high duke had to pay a tribute to the German king.
 The dispute between Władysław and the junior dukes remained unresolved as King Conrad III was busy with the preparations for the Second Crusade to the Holy Land.